Centre des Sciences du Goût et de l’Alimentation

 Welcome to the Centre for Taste and Feeding Behavior (CSGA).
 Starting in 2010, this laboratory is one the main international research Centre in this field.
 We hope that this web site will offer to the scientific community, students, actors of the socio-economic world and to the public in general, information on the works done and their application to science and society.

-Dijon, 11 september 2020 at 11:30
+Dijon, 18 october 2023 at 11:30

 Peroxisomal metabolic alteration of the gut-brain axis triggers Inflammation in aging brains leading to neurodegeneration